dotnetthailand/dotnetthailand.github.io/content/programming-cookbook/git/git-rm.md

 ```
 git log
 ```
-*This will show all file all ignored file are mark as deleted*
+*This will show all ignored file are mark as deleted*

 - Create a new commit:
 ```